Expect Turmeric to trade sideways to down: Angel Commodities

 Angel Commodities' report on Turmeric

-NCDEX Turmeric closed lower on supply pressure and profit booking by the market participants.
+NCDEX Turmeric closed lower on for the second consecutive session on Wednesday due to supply pressure and profit booking by the market participants.
 There is steady demand in the physical market against higher stock levels.
 There was lower demand all season from industrial buyers.
-Turmeric arrivals in the country are lower in first 20 days of May at 46,168 tonnes compared to 96,995 tonnes during April (1-20), as per the Agmarknet data.

 Outlook